Here Are The 12 Most Dangerous Cities In Florida After Dark

 Is Florida Dangerous?

 Florida is one of the most popular places to visit in the US and is also home to millions of people who love the sunshine, warmth, and closeness to water on most sides.
 But is Florida dangerous?
-Florida can be dangerous for a variety of reasons, just like every other state, and you live in Florida or are considering a move, take a look at the most dangerous cities in Florida, due to their crime rates.
+Like any state, Florida can be dangerous for a variety of reasons, and if you live in Florida or are considering a move, take a look at the worst neighborhoods in Florida, due to their crime rates.

 Most Dangerous City in Florida